JamieBort/Portfolio-Website/administrative/README.md

     - To be deleted when the `fullstack` branch is deleted.

-- ./assets/

-  - The directory for the static resources.

 - ./backend/

   - Directory containing the back end of this app.

-- ./css/

-  - Contains all CSS files.

-- ./html/

-  - With the exception of `./index.html`, this directory contains all of the html files.
-And it contains only html files.

-- ./js/
+- ./frontend/

-  - Contains all JavaScript files.
+  - Directory containing the front end of this app.

 - scratch/